sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 - Career preferences
 - Current skill level

-Based on this information, the system recommends suitable career paths and generates a personalized learning roadmap to help students develop the skills required for their chosen career.
+Based on this information, the system recommends suitable career paths and generates a personalized learning roadmap to help the student develop the skills required for their chosen career.

----

 🎯 Objectives